 NIH Melorheostosis Study

-The National Institutes of Health (NIH), the nation's research center located near Washington DC, has approved a protocol for the long term study of Melorheostosis.
+Melorheostosis patients around the world are welcome to apply to be seen at The National Institutes of Health (NIH), the nation's research center located near Washington DC, pursuant to its protocol for the Long Term Study of Melorheostosis.
 Patients are being seen at the NIH Clinical Center - the largest hospital in the United States devoted entirely to clinical research.
 The Melorheostosis Association greatly appreciates NIH's commitment of its vast resources to work toward finding answers for melorheostosis patients.

 Key facts about the study: